watson/secret-event-listener/README.md

 This module gives you the ability to attach a listener without triggering any of these side effects.

+**Only use this module if you are sure you don't want any side effects and there's other way to achieve your goals!**

 ## Installation

 ```